 I value your comprehension of our more general objectives and your grasp of the greater picture.
 This helps in our progress.
 But in a recent report, you omitted a few minute but crucial details.
 We were unable to make an informed choice because of this.
 I propose that we develop a checklist of requirements for your report in order to improve this.
 You should finish your job before asking me or a coworker to review it.

 The best kind of feedback is the one that tells a person about the outcomes of their behavior without analyzing the specifics, assuming motives, or assigning blame.
+This will impact for the better in their self esteem.
+You will see the way they react based on their body language.
+This will help them take matters in their own hands and self asses.
+Hr leaders should take under the consideration all outcomes.
 Try making the feedback a two-way conversation by including our widely used Situation-Behavior-Impact model and exploring objectives.
 Impact feedback isn't directive; you're not instructing someone what to do, outlining repercussions, or passing judgment.
 Impact feedback, on the other hand, empowers the audience member and enhances the likelihood that they will choose to embrace the message.

 It's critical to remember that giving someone feedback involves more than just the words you use to initiate the dialogue.
 In light of this, here are five suggestions for providing insightful feedback and its characteristics.

 Keep timing in mind, put yourself in the position of the recipient of the feedback.
 Think about whether they are prepared to receive your critique and whether you are prepared to provide it with an open mind.
 Strong feelings might make it difficult for someone to accept criticism, whether it's constructive or redirected.

 Postpone giving feedback till a moment that is fairer or will be better received.